 I was in awe at how much I’d missed seeing.
 It’s easy to take your surroundings for granted, especially now, and while it might not be the best time to explore all the ins and outs of your hometown, we could all benefit from looking forward to something.
 One day, when this hell finally thaws from its deep-freeze, remember that there is a whole world around you filled with stories and secrets, ready for you to explore.
 There’s a good chance you’ve been missing something.

 Recognizing Things That Benefit Us All

 COVID-19 has placed enormous burdens on people around the world.
 It’s easy to forget the bricks and mortar, corner stores, and community activists who are assiduously doing the work that’s needed but not necessarily heralded.
-Transformative things are happening all around us, often right beneath our noses.
-This opportunity to mount a massive production schedule, coordinate with people from widely different backgrounds, and to combine the distinct talents of our team, all the while lifting the work of remarkable people around the state, was incredible.
+Yet, transformative things are happening all around us, often right beneath our noses.
+So this opportunity to mount a massive production schedule, coordinate with people from widely different backgrounds, and combine the distinct talents of our team, all the while lifting the work of remarkable people around the state, was incredible.